• Menu

 A souvenir sampler of Wild Turkey bourbons

-If you don’t have American Honey Bourbon liqueur (or another brand such as Evan Williams Honey Bourbon), just substitute a good quality bourbon or whiskey.
+This recipe calls for American Honey Bourbon liqueur (or another brand such as Evan Williams Honey Bourbon).
+But if you don’t have honey bourbon, just substitute a good quality bourbon or whiskey.

-I’m a fan of Four Roses Yellow Label bourbon.
-Its warm, caramel notes, sweetness and smooth character makes it one of the best bourbons for a hot toddy.
+I’m a fan of Four Roses bourbon.
+Its warm, caramel notes, sweetness and smooth character makes it one of the best bourbons for hot bourbon drink.

 Importance of Nutmeg in a Bourbon Hot Toddy

 It’s important to use fresh nutmeg when making your Bourbon Hot Toddy.
-In this easy recipe, bourbon meets fresh nutmeg from Grenada, known as the Spice Island of the Caribbean.
+In this easy recipe, bourbon meets fresh nutmeg from Grenada, the Spice Island of the Caribbean.

 Not only do you get the fantastic aroma and flavour punch of freshly ground nutmeg but it add a boost of wellness to your drink.
 Nutmeg is a soothing spice offering many benefits.